couchone/recipes/couchdb-recipes-markdown.md

 Windows

 *  Binary
-  *  how to bring up Futon on Windows
+   *  How to bring up Futon on Windows

 CouchDB Basic Admin
 -------------------